Skip to main content

 // Called by TypedCommandBuffer during flush

-bool submit(commands::CoinPickupCommand cmd) noexcept override {
+bool submit(commands::CoinPickupCommand cmd) noexcept {

 pending_.push_back(cmd);